misiektoja/spotify_monitor/README.md

 If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to reload the file with the new `sp_dc` cookie without restarting the tool.
 More info in [Storing Secrets](#storing-secrets) and [Signal Controls (macOS/Linux/Unix)](#signal-controls-macoslinuxunix).

 > **NOTE:** Spotify still requires TOTP parameters for web-player token requests.
 The web player continues to select v61 which was first published in January 2026.
-The tool can fetch the shared secret dictionary or you can extract the current bundle values with [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber.py).
+Version 3.0 embeds v61 directly and no longer downloads a third-party secret dictionary.
+You can still use [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber.py) to verify the current bundle values or prepare an update if Spotify resumes rotation.

 <a id="spotify-desktop-client"></a>
 #### Spotify Desktop Client